-In accordance with the Third Legislative Package on the internal electricity and gas market, and its regulation (EC) 714/2009, the European Network of Transmission System Operators for Electricity (ENTSO-E) prepares a non-binding ten-year network development plan (TYNDP) that describes how the European electricity system should evolve in the future.
+In accordance with the ‘Clean Energy for all Europeans’ Package, and more specifically to the Regulation on the internal market for electricity (EU) 2019/943, of 5 June, 2019 repealing Regulation (EC) 714/2009, the European Network of Transmission System Operators for Electricity (ENTSO-E) prepares and drafts, every two years, a ten-year non-binding network development plan (TYNDP) that describes the expected evolution of the European electricity system over the period.

 In November 2018, ENTSO-E published its latest ten-year plan that includes an executive report and four regional reports from each of the main corridors defined by the EU.
 Spain is in the “NSI West Electricity Corridor”.